tjson/tjson.pl/README.md

 NOTE: This module requires unmerged changes to either Cpanel::JSON::XS or JSON::PP

-There are pull requests at https://github.com/rurban/Cpanel-JSON-XS/pull/75 and https://github.com/makamaka/JSON-PP/pull/30
+There are pull requests at https://github.com/rurban/Cpanel-JSON-XS/pull/75 (in discussion) and https://github.com/makamaka/JSON-PP/pull/30 (declined)

 My forks are at https://github.com/rabcyr/Cpanel-JSON-XS and https://github.com/rabcyr/JSON-PP